MicrosoftDocs/power-platform/power-platform/admin/dataverse-teams-management.md

 # Dataverse teams management

-This article discusses the different types of teams and their associated Power Platform privileges for members based on their roles.
+Using teams is optional.
+However, teams provide an easy way to share business objects and let you collaborate with other people across business units.
+While a team belongs to one business unit, it can include users from other business units.
+You can associate a user with more than one team.
+This topic discusses the different types of teams and their associated Power Platform privileges for members based on their roles.

 ## Types of teams